Lion Logo Lion Fundamentals Guides Components Blog Toggle darkmode

 <lion-fieldset name="nameGroup" label="Name" id="fieldset" disabled>

-<lion-input name="FirstName" label="First Name" .modelValue=${'Foo'}></lion-input>
+<lion-input name="FirstName" label="First Name" .modelValue="${'Foo'}"></lion-input>

-<lion-input name="LastName" label="Last Name" .modelValue=${'Bar'}></lion-input>
+<lion-input name="LastName" label="Last Name" .modelValue="${'Bar'}"></lion-input>

 <lion-fieldset name="nameGroup2" label="Name">

-<lion-input name="FirstName2" label="First Name" .modelValue=${'Foo'} disabled></lion-input>
+label="First Name"

-<lion-input name="LastName2" label="Last Name" .modelValue=${'Bar'}></lion-input>
+<lion-input name="LastName2" label="Last Name" .modelValue="${'Bar'}"></lion-input>

 </lion-fieldset>